gjdenhertog/gjdenhertog/README.md

 - 👋 Hi, I’m @gjdenhertog
-- 👀 I’m interested in Software Architecture, Serverless, AWS, AI and Augmented Reality
+- 👀 I’m interested in Software Architecture, Serverless, AWS, AI, Augmented Reality and Rust
 - 🌱 I’m currently learning Rust and Swift.
 I'm also working on a few apps for the Apple Vision Pro
 - 📫 How to reach me info@shiftvision.nl